F5Networks/f5-appsvcs-templates/docs/userguide/fast-engine.rst

 Template to Schema
 ------------------
+Placeholder

 Application Creation
 --------------------

-The process for creating a new application looks something like this
+The process for creating a new application looks something like this:

-Form field submission -> pre-processing -> rendering -> deploy
+**Form field submission -> pre-processing -> rendering -> deploy**

 The user enters the configuration parameters into the form, then hits the submit button.
 Parameters are packaged up into a JSON object and sent to the system for